-The COUNTY's responsibilities within the resulting AGREEMENT will include:
+The COUNTY's responsibilities within this AGREEMENT include:

-- 1. Provide CONTRACTOR with referrals to the Re-Entry WORKS Program. - 2.
+- 1. Provide CONTRACTOR with referrals to the Program. - 2.
 Provide CONTRACTOR with: - a.
 Current and updated policies and procedures developed by the CCP. - b.
-Contact information for the Deputy Probation Officer supervising each Re-Entry WORKS participant. - c.
+Contact information for the Deputy Probation Officer supervising each participant. - c.
 Compensation in accordance with the executed AGREEMENT.